 - Costs will be reimbursed in arrears at periods of 12 months, 24 months, and on final delivery of the product.
 All requests for reimbursement must be supported by appropriate documentation (receipts, invoices, etc.).

-Proposals for new task groups should be sent to Hong Li (Hong.Li@iwahq.org) who will arrange for them to be reviewed by the Strategic Council SG subcommitte
+Proposals for new task groups should be sent to Rachna Sarkari (firstname.lastname@example.org) who will arrange for them to be reviewed by the Strategic Council SG subcommitte (SC2SG).

-The Specialist Group on Sanitation and Water Management in Developing Countries has started to engage intensively with the topic of decentralised versus centralised sanitation and wastewater management …
+- Centralised and Decentralised Wastewater Management – The Specialist Group on Sanitation and Water Management in Developing Countries has started to engage intensively with the topic of decentralised versus centralised sanitation and wastewater management.

-In many world regions Intermittent Water Supply (IWS) systems are prevalent.
+- Non-Revenue Water Management for Intermittent Supplies (IWS) – In many world regions Intermittent Water Supply (IWS) systems are prevalent.
 IWS systems can be defined as piped water supply service that is available to consumers less than 24 hours per day.
-In an IWS situ…

-The use of water quality and process models for minimizing wastewater utility greenhouse gas footprints is a newly established group.
+- The Use of Water Quality and Process Models for Minimizing Wastewater Utility Greenhouse Gas Footprints – The use of water quality and process models for minimizing wastewater utility greenhouse gas footprints is a newly established group.
 Two things are remarkable about this TG.
-Firstly, it is a jointly formed task …